Murton, County Durham: Governance

-An electoral ward in the same name exists.
-This ward includes Dalton-le-Dale and surrounding areas and has a total population taken at the 2011 Census of 7,975.
+An electoral ward of the same name exists.
+It includes Dalton-le-Dale and surrounding areas and had a total population at the 2011 Census of 7,975.

 Economy

-This is a chart of trend of regional gross value added of County Durham at current basic prices published (pp. 240–253) by Office for National Statistics with figures in millions of British Pounds Sterling.
+This is a chart of the trend of regional gross value added of County Durham at current basic prices published (pp. 240–253) by the Office for National Statistics, with figures in millions of Pounds Sterling.

 Climate

 Like the rest of the United Kingdom, Murton has a temperate climate.
 At 643.3 mm the average annual rainfall is lower than the national average of 1125 mm.
 Equally there are only around 121.3 days where more than 1 mm of rain falls compared with a national average of 154.4 days.
 The area sees on average 1374.6 hours of sunshine per year, compared with a national average of 1125.0 hours.
 There is frost on 52 days compared with a national average of 55.6 days.
 Average daily maximum and minimum temperatures are 12.5 and 5.2 °C compared with a national averages of 12.1 and 5.1 °C respectively.

 The table below gives the average temperature and rainfall figures taken between 1971 and 2000 at the Met Office weather station in Durham: